 NARRATRICE

 Back in Paris, Soutine left la Ruche for a studio in rue Saint-Gothard, not far from Montparnasse.
 This new studio was large enough for him to be able to paint an ox in it.
 This was very important to him, and took precedence over everything else.
-He associated the carcass with Rembrandt, for whom he had great admiration.
+He associated an ox with Rembrandt, for whom he had great admiration.
 It also reminded him of the butcher in Smilovichi, and the cold room he was shut in as a child, having been thrashed for painting irreverent images.

 TC : 04 31 11